sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

     !![MDK](img_1.7.png)

     >Regardless of whether you are creating an online or offline application, this step is needed for the app to connect to an OData service.
-When building an MDK application, it assumes the OData service created and the destination that points to this service is setup in [Mobile Services](cp-mobile-dev-kit-ms-setup) (for Mobile consumption) and in [Cloud Foundry cockpit](cp-mobile-dev-kit-ms-setup) (for Web consumption).
+When building an MDK application, it assumes the OData service created and the destination that points to this service is set up in [Mobile Services](cp-mobile-dev-kit-ms-setup) (for Mobile consumption) and in [Cloud Foundry cockpit](cp-mobile-dev-kit-ms-setup) (for Web consumption).

     >**Enable Offline** option allows MDK mobile app to be offline enabled.
 This configuration will be ignored on Web environment and the MDK web application will be treated as online only.